 - Initial risks analysis: Collect project risks starting from day one.
 Put them in a well-managed overview.
 Either the Product Owner or you as Project Coach (or both) should facilitate the risk register.

 - Define all roles: Define all required project roles in a written form.
 For instance, one of the most important—albeit often forgotten—project roles is to take care of the requirements and identify potential change requests.
 Well-managed requirements and change requests in MtO projects are as good as gold.

 - Change request management: Help the Product Owner systematically manage change requests.
-Customers typically don’t like it, but you have to maintain the project scope, and any divergence from the project scope, as defined in the MtO contract/SOW (statement-of-work), should be accounted for.
-Coach the Product Owner to maintain it as a “bargaining chips.”
+Customers typically don’t like it, but you must maintain the project scope, and any divergence from the project scope, as defined in the MtO contract/SOW (statement of work), should be accounted for.
+Coach the Product Owner to maintain it as a “bargaining chip.”
 It doesn’t mean that each change request will be added to the bill.
 Instead, use the well-managed list of approved change requests as a bargaining chip when project risks unexpectedly arise.

 - Team chart: Define responsibilities and their direct interfaces in a written form and agree with the Product Owner and other team members on the project team structure.
 Keep it constantly updated.

-- Train and constantly coach the team: An effective Project Coach makes sure that everyone knows all roles and responsibilities.
+- Train and constantly coach the team: An effective Project Coach ensures everyone knows all roles and responsibilities.
 New team members need a well-organized introduction so that each new team member must hit the ground running.

 - Establish a project-specific “Definition of Done” (DoD): In MtO projects, the DoD includes agreeing on requirements, verification criteria, testing, and applying a review strategy on all levels.
 As a Project coach, actively support the Product Owner with this task.